farcaster-project/RFCs/architecture.md

 The swap state can be viewed as an ordered set of inputs.
 On a crash the daemon MUST be able to load the last checkpoint and apply the stream of inputs (saved and incoming inputs) uncontained in the loaded checkpoint.

-By ensuring that daemon output messages can be replayed safely, like jobs, the work already performed since the last saved checkpoint can be replayed safely.
+By ensuring that daemon output messages can be replayed safely, like tasks, the work already performed since the last saved checkpoint can be replayed safely.

 ![](https://raw.githubusercontent.com/farcaster-project/RFCs/hackmd/images/input-streams.png)

 ### Recovery from saved state between components
 #### Inter-daemon